 Safety Direct America (SDA) believes that using the Australian standards indicate that a designer has employed due diligence, best possible practice, and all that is reasonably practicable—in other words, he or she was not negligent. (“Negligence” is the key word in litigation.)
 Many of SDA’s domestic and international clients have been using this test method for years in the United States and elsewhere, including cruise ships, to choose appropriate flooring, due to lack of any similar domestic safety criteria.

 By incorporating ANSI A137.1, the 2012 International Building Code explicitly put responsibility for floor slip resistance in the hands of the Specifier.
-It sets a rather low bar for minimum wet DCOF, but points out that meeting the minimum dynamic coefficient of friction requirement is not enough—numerous other factors must be considered.
+It sets a rather low bar for minimum wet DCOF rating, but points out that meeting the minimum dynamic coefficient of friction requirement is not enough—numerous other factors must be considered.
 (Professional specifiers should make sure their insurance covers this added risk.)
 However, using SDA’s Recommended Slip Test Package can help prevent accidents and help build a strong defense against litigation.